-This registration statement contains a prospectus relating to a firm commitment underwritten offering of our ordinary shares to be represented by American Depositary Shares, or ADSs, which we refer to as the Underwritten Offering.
-The Underwritten Offering is part of a Global Offering that consists of (i) a rights offering to be extended to our ordinary shareholders and ADS holders, or the Rights Offering, and (ii) the Underwritten Offering.
-Under German law, where a company obtains binding, irrevocable agreements from certain existing shareholders not to transfer or exercise rights to be granted in a future rights offering, the company is permitted to attempt to sell the shares represented by such rights either before or after the rights offering.
-Based on binding irrevocable agreements not to transfer or exercise rights that we have obtained from certain holders of our ordinary shares and ADSs representing our ordinary shares, representing % of our outstanding ordinary shares (including ordinary shares represented by ADSs), we intend to conduct the Underwritten Offering pursuant to this registration statement prior to the commencement of the Rights Offering.
+This registration statement relates to a rights offering extended to our ordinary shareholders and holders of American Depositary Shares, or ADSs, representing our ordinary shares, which we refer to as the Rights Offering.
+The Rights Offering is part of a Global Offering that will consist of (i) the Rights Offering, and (ii) a firm commitment underwritten offering, or the Underwritten Offering.
+Under German law, where a company obtains binding, irrevocable agreements from certain existing shareholders not to transfer and/or exercise rights to be granted in a future rights offering, the company is permitted to attempt to sell the shares represented by such rights either before or after the rights offering.
+Based on binding irrevocable agreements not to transfer and/or exercise rights that we have obtained from certain holders of our ordinary shares and ADSs representing our ordinary shares, representing % of our outstanding ordinary shares (including ordinary shares represented by ADSs), we conducted the Underwritten Offering pursuant to a separate registration statement and prospectus prior to the commencement of the Rights Offering registered by this registration statement.

-The Rights Offering will be conducted pursuant to a registration statement and prospectus that we intend to file publicly following the pricing of the Underwritten Offering.
-The price to public that is set in the Underwritten Offering will be the subscription price for the Rights Offering.
+The price to public that was set in the Underwritten Offering is the subscription price for the Rights Offering.
 Shareholders and ADS holders as of the respective record dates for our ordinary shares and the ADSs representing our ordinary shares who have not agreed to forego exercising their rights will have the opportunity in the Rights Offering to subscribe for up to ordinary shares or ADSs (representing approximately % of our outstanding ordinary shares) at the subscription price.
-PURCHASERS IN THE UNDERWRITTEN OFFERING WILL NOT RECEIVE RIGHTS TO SUBSCRIBE FOR ORDINARY SHARES OR ADSS IN THE RIGHTS OFFERING.Accordingly, a total of up to ordinary shares (including ordinary shares represented by ADSs) may be sold in the Global Offering.
+Purchasers in the Underwritten Offering did not receive rights to subscribe for ordinary shares or ADSs in the Rights Offering.
+Accordingly, a total of up to ordinary shares (including ordinary shares represented by ADSs) may be sold in the Global Offering.